 - a.
 The maximum total sign area per lot is one hundred fifty (150) square feet.
-This represents the amount of signage allowable for one lot which will also include one off premise sign.
-The area of the off premise sign shall be included in the total square footage available for the parcel.
+This represents the amount of signage allowable for one lot.
 Any freestanding signs erected shall be set back a minimum of ten feet (10') from any property line and shall be no higher than twenty-five feet.
 (Ord.
-5/21/07) - b.
+5/21/07) (Ord.
+1/3/22) - b.
 Window signs are permitted provided that they do not exceed thirty-three percent (33%) of the window area. - c.
 One (1) "open", "sale", or similar type of flag is permitted provided that the flag does not exceed three feet (3') by five feet (5') in size.
 The flag shall only be displayed during hours when the principal use is open.
 The flag shall not project or hang over a public right-of -way, including sidewalks, in a manner which intrudes upon, infringes upon or cause hazard to the public.
 The height of any pole or support structure for such flag shall not exceed fifteen feet (15'). - d.
-Menus or restaurant bill of fare signs mounted flat against the exterior of the building, and not exceeding total area of five (5) square feet, are also permitted. - d.
-Signs indicating the current time and/or temperature are permitted provided they meet all other provisions of this Ordinance. - 5.
-Signs in the Industrial/Business Zone:
+Menus or restaurant bill of fare signs mounted flat against the exterior of the building, and not exceeding total area of five (5) square feet, are also permitted. - e.
+Signs indicating the current time and/or temperature are permitted provided they meet all other provisions of this Ordinance. - f.
+For every 100 feet of frontage, one off premise sign will be allowed up to a maximum of two off premise signs.
+These signs can be freestanding or attached to an onsite structure.
+The signs may be single or double sided.
+The signs will be no more than two hundred (200) square feet per façade for a total of four hundred (400) square feet total per sign.
+The signs must also meet the freestanding signage rules set in section a.
+(Ord. of 1/3/22)

+5. Signs in the Industrial/Business Zone: